Menopause Fatigue Causes: Why Low Energy Is Not “Just Hormones”

 Does menopause fatigue ever go away?

 In many cases, yes.
-When contributory factors such as sleep disruption, iron deficiency, vitamin D insufficiency, blood-sugar instability, and stress load are corrected, energy often improves significantly.
+When contributory factors such as sleep disruption, iron deficiency, vitamin D insufficiency, blood sugar instability, and stress load are addressed, energy often improves significantly.
 Hormonal transition alone does not permanently “lock in” fatigue.

 Which vitamins are linked to menopause fatigue?